Boston Car Accident Lawyer

 Boston Car Accident FAQ

 After your auto collision, you almost certainly have a number of questions that need to be answered.
-This is perfectly normal, and your car accident lawyer from Boston will be available to answer any questions you might have.
+This is perfectly normal, and your experienced car accident lawyer from Boston will be available to answer any questions you might have.
 Below, we’ve addressed a few of the ones we hear most often:

 How long do I have to file a car accident claim in Massachusetts?

 Massachusetts allows injury victims a three-year statute of limitations in which to file a personal injury claim for a car crash.
 Although that may seem like plenty of time, it comes on quickly, and we need all the time we can get to conduct a thorough investigation into the cause of your car crash.
 If you exceed these time constraints, your case will more than likely be thrown out of court, so it’s best to get started as soon as possible.